Cxz1243878165-art/Chen/README.md

 # 📈 NVDA Volatility & SDE Explorer — Black–Scholes vs Heston

-An interactive **Streamlit** application to explore stochastic differential equations (SDEs) in finance.
+An interactive Tool application to explore stochastic differential equations (SDEs) in finance.
-The tool demonstrates the **Black–Scholes (GBM)** and **Heston** models through simulations, performance benchmarks, and volatility smile analysis using NVIDIA (NVDA) option data from January 2026.
+The tool demonstrates the Black–Scholes (GBM) and Heston models through simulations, performance benchmarks, and volatility smile analysis using NVIDIA (NVDA) option data from January 2026.

 ---